-At about 9:30 p.m. on May 20, an estimated 1 million tons of rock and debris slipped 250 feet down a hillside in Big Sur, burying a quarter-mile stretch of Highway 1 before crashing into the Pacific.
+On May 20, 2017, an estimated 1 million tons of rock and debris slipped 250 feet down a hillside in Big Sur, burying a quarter-mile stretch of Highway 1 before crashing into the Pacific.
 Fortunately, no injuries or missing persons were reported.

 Some Big Sur residents were left stranded, as Highway 1 is the only way in and out of town.
-But they're now starting to get some relief, as an emergency hiking trail was dug through the mess.
-Residents and tourists alike are using it to buy groceries, get to school and boost the local economy.
+As a workaround, an emergency hiking trail was dug through the mess.
+Residents and tourists alike are using it to buy groceries, get to school and go about their daily business.

-A shuttle bus is available to bring residents to the emergency trail.
-But trying to book it is a challenge in itself due to limited phone reception in the remote area.
-Still, local business owners hope the trail will help them recover a little from months of lost business.
+A shuttle bus brought residents to the emergency trail.
+But trying to book it was a challenge in itself due to limited phone reception in the remote area.
+Still, local business owners hoped the trail will help them recover a little from months of lost business.